sarangkapadia/urlshrink/README.md

+# URL Shrink

 Url Shrink is a url shortner, that also offers random advice, like a shrink would ( take it lightly )

-# URL Shortener

 The application is built with Node.js, Express, MongoDB, and Redis.